Information Theoretic Text-to-Image Alignment: Introduction

+On the other hand, addressing \gls{T2I} model alignment is even more challenging than measuring it.
+Broadly, we can group the related literature into two main families: \emph{inference-time} and \emph{fine-tuning} methods.
 For inference-time methods, the key intuition is that the generative process can be optimized by modifying the reverse path of the latent variables.
-Some works~\cite{chefer2023, li2023, rassin2023} mitigate failure cases by refining on-the-fly the cross-attention units \cite{tang2023} of the denoising network of \gls{SD}~\cite{rombach2022}, to attend to all subject tokens in the prompt and strengthen their activations.
-Many other inference-time methods, which focus on individual failure cases, have been proposed~\cite{agarwal2023, liu2022, kang2023counting, dahary2024, meral2024, feng2023Structured, kim2023, wu2023}.
-The common trait of inference-time approaches is that they require a linguistic analysis of prompts, leading to specialized solutions that rely on auxiliary models for prompt understanding.
-Due to the extra optimization costs incurred during sampling, inference-time methods result in longer image generation time.
+Some works~\citep{chefer2023, li2023, rassin2023} mitigate failures by refining the cross-attention units \citep{tang2023} of the denoising network of \gls{SD}~\citep{rombach2022} on-the-fly, ensuring they attend to all subject tokens in the prompt (typically directly specified as a complementary prompt-specific input for the alignment process) and strengthen their activations.
+Other inference-time methods (\cite{agarwal2023, liu2022, kang2023counting, dahary2024, meral2024, feng2023Structured, kim2023, wu2023, zhang2024realcompo, zhang2024spdiffusion}), focus on individual failure cases.
+These approaches ($i$) require a linguistic analysis of prompts, leading to specialized solutions that rely on auxiliary models for prompt understanding, and ($ii$) result in considerably longer image generation time due to extra optimization costs during sampling.

-Alternatively, fine-tuning can also be used for \gls{T2I} alignment.
-Some works~\cite{wu2023better, lee2023aligning} require human annotation, which is used to prepare a fine-tuning set.
-Other methods \cite{fan2023dpok, wallace2023diffusion, clark2024directly} rely on reinforcement learning, \gls{DPO} or a differentiable reward function to steer model behavior.
-Additionally, recent methods~\cite{yuan2024selfplay, xu2023imagereward, sun2023dreamsync, wang2023tokencompose, ma2023subjectdiffusionopen} use self-playing, auxiliary models such as \gls{VQA}~\cite{li2023blip2} or segmentation maps~\cite{kirillov2023ICCV} in a semi-supervised fine-tuning setting.
-Most fine-tuning methods either require human annotation, which is subjective, costly, and does not scale well, or auxiliary models that must be instructed to provide alignment scores.
-However, fine-tuning methods do not incur in additional costs at image generation time.
+Considering fine-tuning methods, some works~\citep{wu2023better, lee2023aligning} require human annotations to prepare a fine-tuning set, while others \citep{fan2023dpok, wallace2023diffusion, clark2024directly} rely on Reinforcement Learning (RL), \gls{DPO}, or a differentiable reward function to steer model behavior.
+Recent methods use self-playing~\citep{yuan2024selfplay, xu2023imagereward, sun2023dreamsync, wang2023tokencompose, ma2023subjectdiffusionopen}, auxiliary models such as \gls{VQA}~\citep{li2023blip2,jiang2024CoMat} or segmentation maps~\citep{kirillov2023ICCV} in a semi-supervised fine-tuning setting.
+While these methods do not introduce extra inference time costs, they still require human annotation (which is subjective, costly, and does not scale well) and/or auxiliary models to guide the fine-tuning.

-Finally, various works~\cite{hu2023tifa, gordon2023mismatch, grimal2024tiam} define \gls{T2I} alignment metrics that rely on \gls{VQA} and \glspl{LLM} to measure and explain misalignment problems.
-In particular, a recent work \cite{huang2023t2icompbench} introduces a comprehensive benchmark suite, which can be used to assess alignment w.r.t. several categories, such as attribute binding, spatial attributes and prompt complexity.